TDG-Platform/docs/ENVI_NNDiffusePanSharpening.md

 #### Technical Notes

 **Data Structure for Expected Outputs:**

-Your Processed classification file will be written to the specified S3 Customer Location in the ENVI file format and tif format(e.g.  s3://gbd-customer-data/unique customer id/named directory/classification.hdr).
+Your Processed classification file will be written to the specified S3 Customer Location in the ENVI .hdr file and tiff format(e.g.  s3://gbd-customer-data/unique customer id/named directory/classification.hdr).

-For background on the development and implementation of Classification Smoothing refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/classificationtutorial.html)
+For background on the development and implementation of NND PanSharpening refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/classificationtutorial.html)

 Additional References:
 Sun, W., B. Chen, and D.W.
 Messinger.
 "Nearest Neighbor Diffusion Based Pan Sharpening Algorithm for Spectral Images."
 Optical Engineering 53, no. 1 (2014).

+###Known Issues

+There are no known issues.

 ###Contact Us
 Document Owner - Kathleen Johnson - kajohnso@digitalglobe.com